 Note that the 60" and 70" models likely use VA panels, and we expect them to have better contrast and black uniformity, but worse viewing angles.

-Overall, the LG UM6900 is a decent TV for most uses.
-It's best-suited for watching TV shows, sports, or playing games during the day, and is a good choice for a wide seating area.
-Unfortunately, it isn't very good for watching movies in a dark room, in SDR, or HDR.
-It has a great response time and outstanding low input lag, which would make it a great TV for use as a PC monitor, but the RGBW pixel structure isn't as accurate.See our Mixed Usage recommendations
+The LG UM6900 is passable for most uses.
+It's best-suited for watching TV shows, sports, or playing games.
+Its wide viewing angles make it a good choice for a wide seating area; however, it doesn't get very bright, so it isn't suitable for bright rooms.
+Unfortunately, it isn't very good for watching movies in SDR or HDR, as it has a low contrast ratio, bad black uniformity, and no local dimming.
+It has a decent response time and outstanding low input lag, which would make it a great TV for use as a PC monitor, but the RGBW pixel structure isn't as accurate.

 Footprint of the 49" model: 40.7" by 9.2".

 The back of the TV is very plain.
 Unfortunately, there's no cable management at all.

 The borders are a bit thicker than most higher-end models and they protrude from the screen, so they're a bit more noticeable when watching TV.

 The LG UM6900 is a bit thicker than most higher-end models; however, it shouldn't stick out too much when wall-mounted unless you use the back-facing ports.

 The build quality is mediocre and is almost identical to the LG UM7300.
 There's a lot of flex in the back panel, especially the area surrounding the inputs.
 The stand doesn't support the TV well, causing a fair amount of wobble.

 The contrast ratio is sub-par, which is expected of most IPS TVs.
 This results in blacks that look gray, and is especially noticeable in a dark room.